 How I Got Into the S2000's Roll Centers

-But in actuality it appears chassis roll is causing the outside front suspension to compress more which allows the diagonal wheel (inside rear wheel) to be lifted by the rear anti-roll bar and cause inside rear wheel spin.
+But in actuality it appears chassis roll is causing the outside front suspension to compress more which allows the diagonal wheel (inside rear wheel) to be unloaded by the rear anti-roll bar and cause inside rear wheel spin.
 The diagonal wheel is affected just like a four legged table with one short leg--the leg diagonal to the short leg comes off the ground when the short leg is pushed down.

 With a near 50/50 front/rear weight ratio and more spring and sway bar up front why would the front outside wheel compress more than the outside rear?